GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

    > # Generate matrix plots of Euclidean distance
    > comp.plot_euclidean(config, output_directory)

-   Within the matrix plots, the darker cells represent a smaller Euclidean distance (and therefore greater similarity) between each GMPE for the given intensity measure.
+   Within the matrix plots the darker cells represent a smaller Euclidean distance (and therefore greater similarity) between each GMPE for the given intensity measure.

 References
 ==========